lalana32/Untappd/README.md

 ### Backend

-1. Navigate to the `API` directoy.
+1. Navigate to the `API` directory.
 2. Run the backend with the following command:
    `dotnet watch run`